DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - subject
 - institution name
 - country or territory in which the institution is based
-- whether they have a statement of comparability from UK ENIC - if so then they’re asked for the UK ENIC reference number and comparable UK degree
+- whether they have a statement of comparability from UK ENIC
+- UK ENIC reference number - if they said they have a statement of comparability
+- the comparable UK degree - if they said they have a statement of comparability
 - whether they have completed the degree
 - grade - or the grade they expect they’ll get if they haven’t completed the degree
 - start year